ynohtna92/Portals/README.md

 Portals
 =======

-An attempt at non-euclidean in Minecraft
+An attempt at non-euclidean geometry in Minecraft